Winston Churchill as a painter: 1915

-In May 1915, in the wake of the ill-fated Gallipoli campaign for which Churchill was widely held to be responsible, he had been removed from his post as First Lord of the Admiralty with demotion to Chancellor of the Duchy of Lancaster.
+In May 1915, during the ill-fated Gallipoli campaign for which Churchill was widely held to be responsible, he had been removed from his post as First Lord of the Admiralty with demotion to Chancellor of the Duchy of Lancaster.
 He was somewhat depressed about that turn of events and was worried about the direction his career might take in the future.
 In June, he hired Hoe Farm, a country house in Hascombe near Godalming in Sussex, for a holiday with various members of his family, one of whom was his sister-in-law, Lady Gwendoline ("Goonie") Churchill (1885–1941), his brother's wife.
 Goonie was an amateur artist and Churchill watched her painting a watercolour.
 She invited him to take her brush and try it for himself.
 He was immediately captivated and painting became a lifelong hobby.
 He freely admitted that it revived his spirits and, as with writing, became an antidote to his frequent bouts of depression.
 He began with watercolour but soon applied himself to oils.

 Churchill took painting materials to the Western Front when he went on active military service in 1915–16, painting the towns and landscape near Ploegsteert Wood in Flanders where he commanded the 6th Battalion, Royal Scots Fusiliers.
 He continued to paint after he returned to government as Minister of Munitions in 1917.

 He received direction and encouragement from several professional artists, including his London neighbour Sir John Lavery, and later also Walter Sickert, William Nicholson and Paul Maze.
 His Portrait of Sir John Lavery in his Studio was shown at the annual exhibition of the Royal Society of Portrait Painters in London in 1919.